 The Pell Grant offers a generous amount of funding of up to $7,395 (this number could change every year) and is offered to qualifying undergraduate students.
 This funding opportunity has a history of helping many who wish to pursue studies in a variety of different fields.

 Teacher Education Assistance for College and Higher Education (TEACH) Grant

 If you are interested in becoming a teacher, then this is definitely the grant you’ve been looking for.
 Given that you have satisfied all the requirements, the grant can give a student up to $4,000 per year.
-It should be noted that this educational grant only funds students who take specific subjects.

 Other Programs for Educational Assistance

 There are plenty of additional opportunities provided by the government that may help your current situation.
 Some other programs for educational assistance include:

 These are just a couple of other programs that may help your situation if you are looking for ways to handle the costs of education.